dell/csm-docs/content/docs/concepts/replication/high-availability/powerstore-metro.md

 To enable this feature, add labels to the cluster nodes, or make note of existing node labels, that describe the desired topology, and use these labels to build node selector statements (`nodeSelectorTerms`) for the provided Host Connectivity options under `hostConnectivity.metro`.
 If the node labels satisfy the selector terms, a host will be registered for the node using the corresponding metro optimization.
-If the node labels do not satisfy the selector terms, a local host will be registered for the node without metro optimization.

 `nodeSelectorTerms` follow Kubernetes' Node Affinity format -- `requiredDuringSchedulingIgnoredDuringExecution`.
 For more information, see
 [Assigning Pods to Nodes: Node Affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity), and for the full API